jmamma/MegaCommand_Design/README.md

 ```
 VERIFY CHIP ORIENTATION BEFORE SOLDERING.

-OLED/HD44780 display must be installed last.
+OLED display must be installed last.

 Take care in making sure the ICs are inserted the correct way around.

-You do not want to have to try and desolder 32 pins.

 ## Build Order:

   1. ICS: RAM, Octal Latch, Shift Registers
   2. Arduino male headers.
   3. Capacitors.
 (Make sure the 220uF electrolytic cap fits when the arduino is connected)
+                 (10uF +ve terminal is soldered to pad closest to SD card holder.

 TEST POINT: Run the SRAM firmware test.

   4. MEC switches (Make sure these sit completely flush with the board and are not leaning to one side)